saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

   Restart-Service <$SERVICE_NAME>
   ```
 * Also note that there is another way to get the [trusted CA data](#configuring-custom-trusted-certififactes) required
-  rather than accessing the ConfigMap directly, but I prefer not to follow it.
-It leaves open the same concern about
+  rather than accessing the ConfigMap directly, but it leaves open the same concern around unnecessary reconciliations
-  unnecessary reconciliations -- how to detect if the operator restart was due to a trust bundle file change or the pod
+  -- how to detect if the operator restart was due to a trust bundle file change or the pod just restarted for another
-  just restarted for another reason?
-For completeness, I will list it out the apporach here.
+  reason?
+For completeness, the approach is listed out here:
   * Update the operator’s Deployment to support trusted CA injection by mounting the trusted CA ConfigMap
   ```yaml
   apiVersion: apps/v1